DC8: A network communication platform to support transmural care teams

 Our research team

-You will complete two secondments during your studies.
+The Doctoral Candidate will complete two secondments during the studies.
 The second year starts with a three month secondment at the company Caresharing, to work on iterative design of the tailored information integration platform for transmural elderly care teams.
 In the third year, a three months secondment follows at Valide AS in Stavanger (Norway) to obtain insight in cross-national differences is challenges and use of support tools for transmural elderly care teams.

 Amsterdam UMC